tuankhoin/server-system-learning/README.md

 To connect, download [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 The rest is just opening it up and fill in the ip address and the port.

 #### Ubuntu
 Note: any error that is related to permission and access, see if you have typed `sudo` before any command.
+If not, see [this thread](https://askubuntu.com/questions/230476/how-to-solve-permission-denied-when-using-sudo-with-redirection-in-bash)

 Normally Ubuntu Server would give you the choice of installing OpenSSH from installation already.
 If not: